Sweet, Candy or Confection?

 In 1862 Henry Weatherley listed dialect terms in England: ‘the“Loggets” or “Cushies” of the eastern part of the Kingdom; the “Tom Trot” or“Butter Scotch” of the north; the “Humbugs” or “Lollies” of the south; the Suckers and Hard bake of the west . . .’2‘Spice’, the local name in parts of Northern England, reflects sugar’s former place among exotic imports such as pepper and cinnamon.The word ‘confectionery’ ties sweets, candies, chocolate and patisserie together and reflects medieval European attitudes to sugar, when it was perceived as something that enhanced health.
 From the Latin conficere, meaning to put together, the action of compounding, it gave English ‘confection’ and related words, and the archaic word ‘comfit’.
 French confiserie, Italian confetto and German Konfect share this derivation, and the Spanish buy sweets in aconfitería.
 Originally, ‘confection’ related to medical uses of sugar, derived from medieval Arabic perceptions of this as a beneficial substance.
 These were heavily influenced by the doctrine of the four humours, abstract ideas of hot,wet, cold and dry, and associated character types – sanguine, phlegmatic,melancholic and choleric.

-Get the decent, beautiful and shining packaging results to attract of kids by using our premium quality printing.
-These shining packaging results also improve of your sale.
-We are using an incredible detail amazing process images with high quality offset printing adds the snap of the lexicographic by taking advantages of many colors presses or combine technologies in the single pass on the press for label and package that captivate compelling and convincing enough to close to a sale.
+Get the decent, beautiful and shiny packaging results to attract kids by using our premium quality printing.
+These shining packaging results also improve your sale.
+We are using incredible detail amazing process images with high quality offset printing adds the snap of the lexicographic by taking advantage of many colors presses or combine technologies in the single pass on the press for label and package that captivate compelling and convincing enough to close to a sale.
 We have a high-quality packaging solution to protect your product.

-Get the premium card stock from us will apply on your Christmas candy boxes and it also protects of your product from damage.
+Get the premium card stock from us that will apply on your Christmas candy boxes and it also protects your product from damage.
 Get the quality printing from us at the wholesale rates.
-You have to pick our different coating options which help to make your boxes more stunning look, beautiful and eye catchy.
+You have to pick our different coating options which help to make your boxes look more stunning, beautiful and eye-catching.
 Are you worried about the extra charges like die lines and printing plates?
 Packze is offering it free of cost.